 What are toe spacers?

-Also known as toe spreaders, these tools look nearly identical to the cheapo kind the pedicurist weaves between your to-be-painted toes.
+Also known as toe spreaders or toe separators, these tools look nearly identical to the cheapo kind the pedicurist weaves between your to-be-painted toes.
 And indeed, some are made of the same squishy styrofoam material you see at the salon.
 But more often these toe spreaders are made of stretchy silicone.

 Put simply, they are designed to undo the damage that modern-day shoes inflict on our feet.
 Naturally, our toes are meant to spread freely and widely, explains Dr. Splichal.
 For proof of just how mobile our toes are supposed to be, take a peek at some baby feet.
 Beyond being cute, those little toes are super flexy!